Dannic

-Daan Romers ([daːn ˈroːmərs]; born 10 November 1985), better known by his stage name Dannic (stylized: DɅNNIC), is a Dutch DJ and EDM producer.
-He is known for his work in collaborations with Hardwell, Dyro, Sick Individuals, and publishes his music through the record label Revealed Recordings and his own label Fonk Recordings.
+Daan Romers ([daːn ˈroːmərs]; born 10 November 1985), better known by his stage name Dannic (stylized as DɅNNIC), is a Dutch DJ and EDM producer.
+He is known for his work in collaborations with Hardwell, Dyro and Sick Individuals, and publishes his music through the record label Revealed Recordings and his own label Fonk Recordings.

 As of 2013, he has a radio show called Front of House.
 In DJ Mag's Top 100 DJs, he is placed #70.

 In 2015, he founded his own label, Fonk Recordings to support up-and-coming artists with their works and released tracks under the label name in 2016.

 Career

 2009-12

 He started his career in 2009 and became famous off the Dancetour remix competition for Dutch deep house artist Funkerman, with a track he made with Shermanology titled 'Automatic.'
 In 2010, Daan Romers released tracks on Revealed Recordings under the names Funkadelic and Brainless until his track 'Doster', at which point he switched his name to Dannic because Funkadelic was a band in the '70s.